 Custom Guitar Picks

 There is a whole world of many types of guitar picks out there that can help you find the sound and look you are going for.
-If you have been playing for a while, then it’s also possible that your fingers have adapted to all the practicing, making it even more important to explore different picks and textures.
+After playing for a while, it’s also possible that your fingers have adapted to all the practicing.
+Making it even more important to explore different picks and textures.

-Companies like D’addario provide the option of custom guitar picks that allow you to shred in style!
+Companies like D’addario provide custom guitar picks that allow you to shred in style!
 They offer many personalized plectrum options like:

 - Single color pad print